Course Name: TPC River Highlands

 The 8th is another long par 3 playing 202 yards from the Tips.
 This is probably the most difficult par 3 on the course, requiring a carry the entire way over a tiny pond.
 This elevated green is guarded on either side by bunkers, and features slopes on all four sides that repel balls.
 In particular, the false front may kick your ball back into the water.

 The closing hole on the front 9 is an interesting 406 yard dogleg right.
 If you can hit a good drive here, this becomes one of the better birdie chances at TPC River Highlands.
 There’s a bunker to your left at 240 yards, and ones lining the corner of the dogleg at 260 yards and 300 yards.
 Drives that go too far right will be in someone’s backyard and those that go too far left will find the street.

-The front side at TPC River Highlands is alright, but at times I asked myself “They play a PGA Tour event here?”
-The back 9, however, is phenomenal, and light-years better.
+The front side at TPC River Highlands is just alright, and at times I asked myself “They play a PGA Tour event here?”
+The back 9, however, is phenomenal, and the far superior side.
 The holes are more memorable, full of character, and show great variety.
 Unsurprisingly, my research indicates that the two sides were done at different times, with Bobby Weed primarily doing the front while Pete Dye did the back.